American Eagle Foundation

 AEF resident raptors enjoy sunlight in the weathering yard as AEF staff educate visitors.

-AEF president Al Cecere releases a rehabilitated juvenile Bald Eagle into the wild.
+A rehabilitated juvenile Bald Eagle is released into the wild.

 The American Eagle Foundation is dedicated to educating the public about Bald Eagles, birds of prey, and the importance of preserving these species for future generations.